Gangue: Environmental impact of gangue minerals in mine tailings

 Gangue minerals, once separated by mineral dressing processes of (most of) the valuable ore minerals and dumped in mine tailings may be a significant environmental impact.
 In particular, oxidation of pyrite, a common gangue mineral, is one of the main sources of acid mine drainage.

 Re-use

-Minerals that were once thought of as gangue, and were dumped, may later find a commercial use.
-When this happens, the old dumps are often reworked to extract the wanted mineral.
-For example, in copper mines in the 19th century the mineral arsenopyrite was dumped until arsenic compounds became popular as insecticides later in the century.
+Waste minerals that were once disgarded as gangue are sometimes salvaged and used commercially.
+For example, in copper mines in the nineteenth century the mineral arsenopyrite was dumped until arsenic compounds became popular as insecticides later in the century.

-In the 21st century, the use of gangue has been considered from an environmental point of view.
+Starting in the second half of the 20th century the environmental benefits of recycling gangue gained prominence.
 For example, in 2002, about 130 million tons of gangue were produced per year from coal mining in China.
 This, mixed with the 60 million tons of coal mud also produced, could be used for power generation; and the coal mining gangue could be combined with coal fly ash to produce building materials.
 The estimated cost of such projects would be up to 4 billion yuan, but would be expected to save just over 4 million tons of standard coal per year.